The Clive Butterworth Award recognizes outstanding volunteer service in the development of youth baseball in Ireland.

-The award honors Clive Butterworth, the “Father of Irish Baseball.”
+The award honors early Irish baseball pioneer Clive Butterworth, the organizer and coach of the first known baseball teams in Ireland.
 The award was established in 2019 by the Irish American Baseball Society, in partnership with the Irish American Baseball Hall of Fame and the Baseball United Foundation.

 Who Was Clive Butterworth?